 E-safety is a very important issue, with most of us having access to electronic devices and the internet.
 We must always make sure that we behave safely and knowledgeably when we access the internet from these devices.

-We educate the children about e-safety in assemblies and lessons.
-Key messages about e-safety are regularly delivered when the children are accessing the ipads.
+We educate the children about e-safety in a cross-curricular approach and also in assemblies.
+The delivery of our School Values also further embed understanding of respectful relationships which apply to both face-to-face and online relationships.
+Key messages about e-safety are regularly delivered when the children are accessing technology in school.
 We also have posters around school reminding us of how we can stay safe when using technologies both at school and in the home.
 Furthermore, we sing our whole school e-safety song to remember how to keep us safe online.
+Looking ahead, the introduction of the Relationships Education will also further equip the children with the knowledge needed to make the best use of the internet in a safe way to enable them to reap the benefits of an increasingly popular online world.

 Parents as partners is an integral tool in delivering key messages to children about online safety.
 The links below offer fantastic advice and resources for parents to reinforce these messages at home too: